Stephanie Hirst: Career

-Alongside her Radio & TV work, she also dedicates a large amount of her time as a Public Speaker, sharing her inspirational ‘Believe Achieve’ keynote to businesses and conferences worldwide.
+She is a fellow of The Radio Academy and also a former trustee.

-Stephanie tells her powerful story of how she achieved her broacasting dreams, but had to make the brave decision to pause her career in order to put her mental health first.
-She talks candidly about this journey from her unique lived experience.
+Alongside her radio and TV work, she is also a public speaker, sharing her inspirational "Believe Achieve" keynote to businesses and conferences worldwide.

 Personal life

-Hirst first publicly talked about her gender transition on 11 October 2014 during an interview with Stephen Nolan on BBC Radio 5 Live.
+Hirst first publicly talked about her gender transition in October 2014 during an interview with Stephen Nolan on BBC Radio 5 Live.
 In 2014 and 2015, Hirst was included in The Independent On Sundays "Rainbow List", an annual celebration of 101 LGBT people in the UK.

-In July 2016, Hirst was awarded an Honorary Doctorate from Leeds Beckett University for her LGBT activism.
+In July 2016, Hirst was awarded an honorary doctorate from Leeds Beckett University for her LGBT activism.

 In 2016 she was nominated for the Top 10 LGBT+ Celebrity Rising Stars award by the British LGBT Awards.